 Tracy Swain, Revenue Program Administrator; firstname.lastname@example.org

-The Office of Revenue and Financial Analysis safeguards the state’s revenue associated from cardroom, pari-mutuel, and slot gaming wagering activities as well as detailed budget planning of regulatory related expenditures.
-This work unit reconciles and accounts for over $2 billion in wagering activity annually.
+The Office of Revenue and Financial Analysis safeguards the state’s revenue associated from cardroom, pari-mutuel, and slot gaming wagering activities.
+This work unit reconciles and accounts for over $870 million in wagering activity annually.
 The accurate accounting of the wagering provides the foundation to collect over $150 million in annual state revenue, develop revenue projections for the Revenue Estimating Conferences, maintain cashflow statements for timely transfers to the State General Fund and to the Education Enhancement Trust Fund, develop a detailed annual report summarizing the wagering activity, revenue, and division expenditures each fiscal year, and determine fiscal impacts on proposed legislation impacting the industry.

 State Compliance Agency (SCA)